Sydney-Informatics-Hub/geopython/01b-dataframes.md

 plt.show()
 ```

-Can you put this in a loop to show multplie sections at once?
+Can you put this in a loop to show multiple sections at once?

 <details>